lucasgonze/wg-evolution/focus-areas/community-growth/contribution-attribution.md

 Question: Who has contributed to an open source project and what attribution information about people and organizations is assigned for a contribution?

 ## Description
-This metric evaluates who has worked on the project and specific project tasks and provides the attribution to  project contributors and affiliated organizations.
-The aim is to understand, through insights into the paid contribution dynamics of a community, “how the work gets done.”
+This metric evaluates who has worked on the project and specific project tasks and provides attribution to  project contributors and affiliated organizations.
+The aim is to understand, through insights into the paid contribution dynamics of a community, how the work gets done.

 ## Objectives
 1. Who is working on the project?